Flames (TV series)

 Flames (stylized as FLAMES) is a youth-oriented Philippine television drama anthology show produced and broadcast by ABS-CBN.
 The series was broadcast from November 11, 1996, to January 11, 2002.

-The series streamed on Jeepney TV YouTube channel.
+The series is currently streaming on Jeepney TV's YouTube channel.

 Film adaptation

 Flames (or FLAMES: The Movie) is a 1997 Philippine film produced by Star Cinema.
 The movie was adapted from the afternoon drama series that ran from 1996 to 2002.
 The movie is separated into two episodes: Tameme, which stars Jolina Magdangal, Bojo Molina and Marvin Agustin and Pangako which stars Rico Yan and Claudine Barretto.
 The episodes were directed by Jerry Lopez Sineneng and Khryss Adalia respectively.

 The film's theme song "Flames" was performed by Jeffrey Hidalgo.
 The Flames Original Motion Picture Soundtrack garnered gold album status.

 Plot

-Part 1 (Tameme)
+Segment 1: "Tameme"

-High school classmates Leslie, a wealthy girl, harbors a crush on the simple-living Butch, who remains oblivious to her feelings, even as their classmate Rolly also vies for Leslie's affection.
+High school classmates Leslie (Jolina Magdangal), a wealthy girl, harbors a crush on the simple-living Butch (Marvin Agustin), who remains oblivious to her feelings, even as their classmate Rolly (Bojo Molina) also vies for Leslie's affection.

 At Leslie's 18th birthday, Butch's jealousy flares upon seeing her dance with Rolly.
 Later, while traveling for theater play costumes, Leslie clarifies Rolly is just a friend, but they then get into an accident.
 Butch's apology call leads him to overhear Leslie's father's furious remarks against him, causing Butch to ignore Leslie, who in turn grows to resent him.
-Butch, believing himself unsuitable for Leslie and that Rolly is the right match, distances himself.
+Butch, believing himself unsuitable for Leslie and that Rolly is the right match distances himself.

-During a dress rehearsal, Rolly's injury forces Butch to step in as Florante.
-Leslie, playing Laura, backs out.
+During a dress rehearsal.
+Rolly's injury forces Butch to step in as Florante.
+Leslie, playing Laura backs out.
 The director demands they reconcile.
-After their performance, Butch confesses his love to Leslie, with Rolly, in the audience, seemingly happy for them.
+After their performance, Butch confesses his love to Leslie, with Rolly in the audience seemingly happy for them.